 Storing Ensaymada

 If you made cheese ensaymada, make sure to cover each bun separately because the cheese may dry out.
 Sugared ensaymadas are suitable for storing in a container unwrapped.
-All ensaymada placed in a container (wrapped or unwrapped) can last at room temperature for up to a week.
+All buns placed in a container (wrapped or unwrapped) can last at room temperature for up to a week.

 Interested in More Filipino Bread?